-In the case of death in the immediate family of an employee, the Employer shall grant the employee the equivalent of one week per their scheduled hours within the bereavement period, without loss of pay.
+23.01 In the case of death in the immediate family of an employee, the Employer shall grant the employee the equivalent of one week per their scheduled hours within the bereavement period, without loss of pay.
 An employee's "immediate family", shall, for the purpose of this agreement, mean: parents, partner or spouse, child, brother or sister.

-For employees who do not work a set schedule (relief and CIWs), the average weekly hours over the past month will be used to determine the equivalent of one (1) week.
+For employees who do not work a set schedule (relief), the average weekly hours over the past month will be used to determine the equivalent of one (1) week.

-In the case of the death of an employee's grandparents, grandchild or parent-in-law, daughter-in-law, son-in-law, sister-in-law or brother-in-law, the equivalent of three (3) working days' leave of absence, without loss of pay, shall be granted in accordance with the conditions set out above.
-For example, full-time employees would receive three (3) working days' leave of absence and part-time employees would receive the equivalent of three (3) days of their Full-Time Equivalent (FTE).
-For employees who do not work a set schedule (relief and CIWs), the average weekly hours over the past month will be used to determine the equivalent of three (3) days.
+In the case of the death of an employee's grandparents, grandchild or parentin-law, daughter-in-law, son-in-law, sister-in-law or brother-in-law, the equivalent of five (5) working days' leave of absence, without loss of pay, shall be granted in accordance with the conditions set out above.
+For example, fulltime employees would receive five (5) working days' leave of absence and part-time employees would receive the equivalent of five (5) days of their Full-Time Equivalent (FTE).
+For employees who do not work a set schedule (relief), the average weekly hours over the past month will be used to determine the equivalent of five (5) days.

-In the case of the death of an employee's maternal or paternal aunt or uncle one (1) working day leave of absence, without loss of pay, to attend the funeral or memorial service.
-For example, full-time employees would receive one working day of leave of absence and part-time employees would receive the equivalent of one day of their Full-Time Equivalent (FTE).
-For employees who do not work a set schedule (relief and CIWs), the average weekly hours over the past month will be used to determine the equivalent of one (1) day.
+In the case of the death of an employee's maternal or paternal aunt or uncle or Indigenous Elder three (3) working days leave of absence, without loss of pay, to attend the funeral or memorial service.
+For example, full-time employees would receive three (3) working days of leave of absence and parttime employees would receive the equivalent of three (3) days of their Full-Time Equivalent (FTE).
+For employees who do not work a set schedule (relief), the average weekly hours over the past month will be used to determine the equivalent of three (3) days.
 The above provisions are granted on the understanding that the days required fall upon regularly scheduled work days on which the employee would otherwise have worked, and that one (1) of the days referred to will be the day of the funeral, celebration of life, or memorial.